aura-nw/docs/docs/product/horoscope/architecture/overview.md

 Horoscope V2 is the next version of Horoscope.
 We replaced MongoDB by Postgres on v2 and fully support query by GraphQL.
 With GraphQL, user can create any queries they want, not depend on simple API like v1.
 To write query GraphQL, you must read Database schema [here](https://github.com/aura-nw/horoscope-v2/blob/main/docs/database_schema.md) to understand table schema.
 Then you can use playground in [server environment](../index.md#horoscope-v2) to query.

+Currently, some Cosmos-based chain (like Aura, Evmos) are supported EVM, so Horoscope will support EVM as well.
+Not only EVM on Cosmos-based chain, but also EVM chain (like Ancient8)

 ## 4. Contribution

 Horoscope is release under the [MIT License](https://github.com/aura-nw/horoscope-v2/blob/main/LICENSE), it is free to use and redistributed without any limitation.